Keep safe during storm season with these facts about hurricanes

 What is a hurricane?

-Hurricanes are tropical cyclones that form in the western hemisphere and the Atlantic Ocean.
+Hurricanes are tropical cyclones that form in the Western Hemisphere and the Atlantic Ocean.
 Tropical cyclones are the most complex and powerful storm systems on Earth.
-They pack all the hazards of the planet's atmosphere: torrential rain, lightning, hail, high speed winds, and tornadoes.
+They pack all the hazards of the planet's atmosphere: torrential rain, lightning, hail, high-speed winds and tornadoes.
 And they all begin with calm winds swirling over very calm, warm waters.

 Where do hurricanes form?

-Steps to a hurricane formation:
+Steps to a hurricane's formation:

 1. Some of this hot, dry air evaporates the warm sea surface water in the Atlantic Ocean and forms clouds.
 More heat energy collects and builds more clouds.
 Moving westward, it becomes a tropical wave.